Why is My Rottweiler So Small?

 While figuring out why your Rottweiler is small, you should consider whether it has always been smaller than its age.

-The Rottweiler can be suddenly small because of the factors discovered above, like stress, not getting enough calories, or getting ill.
-Also, it can be due to natural factors such as genetics.
+The Rottweiler can be suddenly small because of the abovementioned factors, like stress, not getting enough calories, or getting ill.
+Also, it can be due to natural elements such as genetics.

 Is Your Rottweiler Underweight